 Our Chosen Provider: TukTukRental

 To rent a tuk-tuk in Sri Lanka, we chose TukTukRental.
 Why?
+At first, mainly because of their 4.9/5 rating and thousands of positive Google Maps reviews.

-Diving deeper, we found out that TukTukRental is a social business: they rent vehicles from low-income Sri Lankan families, providing an income for locals.
+Diving deeper, we found that TukTukRental is a social business: they rent vehicles from low-income Sri Lankan families, providing an income for locals.

-You’ll see: Sri Lankans are the kindest people and they deserve the best.
-By renting a tuk-tuk from TukTukRental.com, you can make a difference and support the locals, too.
+You’ll see: Sri Lankans are the kindest people, and they deserve the best.
+By renting a tuk-tuk from TukTukRental.com, you will support the locals, too.
+Last but not least, they are famous for renting out tuk-tuks only in great condition.

-Morning Coffee at Dalawella Beach All I could wish for: Elephant Encounter
+All I could wish for: Elephant Encounter

 Online Booking with TukTukRental.com